acgetchell/mundus-atrox/src/journals/fifteenth.md

 <!-- markdownlint-disable MD029 -->
 4. *Wulrif* is unconscious
-5. Now the glabrezu charges forward toward *Geral* and misses an attack.
+5. Now the Glabrezu charges forward toward *Geral* and misses an attack.
 Now the shamans attack *Geral* with magic spears and do 11 HP damage.
 6. I cast Thunderous Smite and hits the giant bug twice for 40 HP of damage.
 7. *CoralKing* hits it for 22 HP damage and uses Stunning Strike and fails.
 8. *Geral* has *CoralKing* hit the creature again and he misses.